 There is just enough light to see his own reflection in the dresser mirror with her kneeling behind him, stealing the tension from his shoulders and shunting it elsewhere.
 She coaxes his head back to the vacant pillow and they kiss in a heated union.
 A hunger created by the holidays and he not having a telephone at his disposal.

 "At the funeral, you knew exactly what you were doing to me when you let your dress blow up in the wind...exposing your smooth legs and yellow knickers.
 Bloody hell.
 You knew I was craving you on the other side of the grave site, didn't you?"

-"I thought you wouldn't be able to control yourself as you were walking towards me on the path near our car.
+"I could not believe you handed me the car keys you picked up on the path near our car.
 I thought you might have kissed me, right then in front of Algie.
 I could barely speak."

 The kiss resumes with a different octane of fuel.
 The power in his forearms engulf her.

 "That was a brilliant system you developed to communicate, Jude.
 I'm going to miss brushing my hair in the window knowing you were watching me.
 I was just hoping you'd see the yellow plant with your binoculars and rush to the post office with Paul before he got there.
-He never did say anything to you all like he told me right.
+He never did approach you like he told me, right?
 I'd had enough of his spineless cowardice.
 He would have always deferred to your complexion and given you the benefit of the doubt."

 "Did you know I fell in love with you the day I caught you falling from the library stool?"

 "You should have been a bit quicker or else I would not have 'sprained' my ankle," she giggles.

 "I am an applied mathematician in aerodynamics, my lady.
 I'm not superman, you know.